lamaprogramer/TiktokDL/README.md

 - Each video will have its own folder that pairs it with its metadata file.

-- This process can take hours, depending on the amount of saved videos you have.

 # Tweaking The Script

+At the top of the file, there are variables you can use to tweak the script abit without digging through code.

-- At the top of the file, there is a variable called `thread_count`.
-This changes the number of downloads that can happening at once.
+- `thread_count`: This changes the number of downloads that can happening at once.
 The default is 20, as setting it too high may result in a large consumption of computer resources.

+- `tiktok_data_file_name`: The name of the file containing your tiktok data.
+The default is "user_data_tiktok.json", as I believe this is the default name when you download your data.

+- `save_metadaa`: Whether to save the metadata of the video or not.
+The default is `True`.
+Set it to `False` if you dont want the metadata.
+(Metadata contains info like the video title, hashtags, video publisher, and some more technical stuff)